Kakamaka93/MaintenanceMonitor/README.md

 Huge monitors were installed that should show:
 •a green monitor in case everything looks fine and
 •a red monitor in case of problems.
-All monitors show the same content: a maximized website.  sdf
+All monitors show the same content: a maximized website.